beliuhao/beliuhao.github.io/README.md

 - **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

 - **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Reference Guides_ and _Gatsby API_ sections in the sidebar.

+## Update and Deployment

+### Update

+Do CRUD operations on files under ./content/notes/ and ./content/posts/ for creating new, reading, updating, and deleting.

+### Deployment

+- For `gitlab` and `netlify`, the `source` branch is used for the CI/CD.
+So each push to the `source` branch can trigger an automatic CI/CD job for deployment.
+- For `github`, the `master` branch is used for the CI/CD.
+So under the lateset `source` branch, run `npm run deploy` to generate the lastest static files and automatically push to the `master` branch for deployment.